mrquantran/mrquantran.github.io/_pages/about.md

 💡 My passion lies in `Machine Learning Perception`, where I’m captivated by **Computer Vision**, **3D Reconstruction**, **Deep Learning**, and **Generative Models**.
 I’m driven by the question: *How can cutting-edge technologies create meaningful, real-world impacts in life and engineering sciences?*

-🌟 When I’m not immersed in code or research, you’ll find me *running* 🏃‍♂️, *traveling* 🌍, *photography* 📸, or *enjoying quality time* with friends and family 👨‍👩‍👧‍👦.
+🌟 In my sparse time, you’ll find me *running* 🏃‍♂️, *traveling* 🌍, *photography* 📸, or *enjoying quality time* with friends and family 👨‍👩‍👧‍👦.

 🔍 If you’re an employer or professor looking for a driven, curious, and research-oriented candidate, I'd love to connect!
 I’m excited to discuss how we can collaborate on innovative projects or groundbreaking research.